datstartup/ubuntuopenbox/lessons/m11-four-essential-commands.md

 ```

 #### 4. Edit text file using Nano editor
-**Nano** helps you edit text file directly from the terminal.
+**Nano** helps you edit text files directly from the terminal.
 It is very handy because you can say all Linux configuration files are text.
 To edit a text:
 ```
 sudo nano /directory/configuration_file